Best Analog Flanger Pedal (our Top Pick)

 MXR Micro Flanger

-Currently the MXR Micro Flanger retails at $119.99 , making it one of the cheaper flanger pedals on this list.
+Currently the MXR Micro Flanger retails at $125.99 , making it one of the cheaper flanger pedals on this list.
 It also has a solid, tone with simple controls that are easy to dial in.
 It's a good conventional pick for a list like this one.
 For what it's worth, the Walrus Audio Polychrome would be our second choice.

 Flanger pedals often take a back seat to other modulation effects like chorus and even tremolo pedals.
 As a result, there just aren't as many flangers on the market.
 Even more rare are analog flanger pedals, which is what this list is going to focus on and highlight.
+We're curating the handful of analog flanger pedals, including past and present options from a variety of brands.
+Keep in mind, this is a simple "master list" and not a ranking.

 We find that our community likes these lists for simple browsing, regardless of specific recommendations or rankings.
 We address a few more FAQ-related content below the table, so read on or check the comments section if you have additional questions.
+Otherwise, enjoy the list and make suggestions in the comments if you know of an analog flanger pedal that should be included.

 Master List of 13 Analog Flanger Pedals